 Structural unemployment is the unemployment that exists because wages do not adjust to equilibrium which causes the number of job-seekers to exceed the number of available jobs even in economic boom.

-Structural unemployment results from inability of labor market to arrive at the equilibrium wage at which the number of workers are just equal to the number of jobs.
+Structural unemployment results from inability of labor market to arrive at the market-clearing wage at which the number of workers are just equal to the number of jobs.
 Major factors that cause wages to stay above the equilibrium level include (a) minimum wage, (b) collective bargaining, (c) efficiency wages, etc.

 Let’s evaluate what causes the structural unemployment using the demand and supply analysis.